-That's why we included a tiebreaker That's why we include a terocater - a subjective question about how you view the value of local history.
-The accent will be on content, but please, put care into your response.
-We'd frown upon stoppy spelling and wretched grammar.
+That's why we included a tlebreaker

+a subjective question about how you view the value of local history.
+The ac-cent will be on content, but please, put care into your response.
+Wed frown upon sloppy spelling and wretched grammar.

-The judging team will consist of representatives of the Farmington Historiociety and the Farmington Ob-
+The judging team will consist of rep-resentatives of the Farmington Historical Society and the Farmington Observer.
+FIRST PRIZE will be hardbound copies of two local history books:

-cal Society and the Farmington Observer.

-FHIST PRIZE will be hardbound

-copies of two local history books:

-• "A Farmington Childhood: The

-Watercolors of Lillian Drake Avery."

-by Jean M. Fox with John B. Cameron,

-published by the Farmington Hills Historical Continission in 1985.
+• "A Farmington Childhood: The Watercolors of Lillian Drake Avery," by Jean M. Fox with John B. Cameron, published by the Farmington Hills Historical Commission in 1985.

-• "More Than A Tavern: 150 Years

-of Bustsford Inn," by Jean M. Fox, published by Four Corners Press in 1986.

-Second and third prize will each be a

-softcover copy of "A Farmington

-Childhood: The Watercolors of Lillian
+• "More Than A Tavera: 150 Years of Botsford Inn." by Jean M. Fox, published by Four Corners Press in 1988.
+Second and third prize will each be a softcover copy of "A Farmington Childhood: The Watercolors of Lillian Childhood: The Watercolors of Lillian

 Drake Avery."

-Mail or drop off entries at the Farmington Observer's Downtown Farmington office, 32203 Grand River, Farmington 46024.
-We're in the rear of the Metro Bank Building.
+Mail or drop off entries at the Farmington Observer's Downtown Farmington office, 33203 Grand River, Farmington 48024.
+Wo're in the rear of the Metro Bank Bullding.
 The deadline to enter is April 15.

-Please consider entering, and if you do, good luck!
+Please consider entering, and if you do good lively.